OSGConnect/OUTDATED-tutorial-swift/README.md

 	  </pool>
 	</config>

 The other file that SWIFT uses is the apps file.
 This file lays out the mappings between applications used in the SWIFT script files and the actual binaries for each pool.
-E,g:
+E.g.:

 	osg sh /bin/bash

 ## Part 5 - Linking applications together on OSG-Connect

 The `p5.swift` introduces a postprocessing step.
-After all the parallel simulations have completed, the files created by simulation.sh will be averaged by stats.sh.
+After all the parallel simulations have completed, the files created by `simulation.sh` will be averaged by `stats.sh`.
 This is similar to p3, but all app invocations are done on remote nodes with Swift managing file transfers.
 The source for `p5.swift` follows:

 	type file;
 	# Define external application programs to be invoked